SiMachines/hoverboard-firmware-hack-FOC/README.md

 This is a fork of the [hoverboard-firmware-hack-FOC](https://github.com/EFeru/hoverboard-firmware-hack-FOC) project that adds AB encoder support and brake resistor functionality for precision motor control applications.

-For this fork instructions please check comments in config.h when modifyng and check [wiki](https://github.com/SiMachines/hoverboard-firmware-hack-FOC/wiki/Connections)
+## For this fork instructions please check [wiki](https://github.com/SiMachines/hoverboard-firmware-hack-FOC/wiki/Connections)

 For general setup instructions, hardware information, and base firmware features, please refer to the [original repository](https://github.com/EFeru/hoverboard-firmware-hack-FOC).

 ---

-## Key Improvements Over Original Repository
+### Key Improvements Over Original Repository

 1. **Smooth Torque Output at Zero RPM**